Eimisas/sinbadflow/Readme.md

 ![Tests](https://github.com/Eimisas/Sinbadflow/workflows/Tests/badge.svg)

-Sinbadflow is a simple pipeline execution tool.
-It was created having Databricks notebooks workflow in mind, however with few small changes it can be customized to fit any task.
-Named after famous cartoon "Sinbad: Legend of the Seven Seas" it provides ability to run agents with specific triggers in parallel or single mode.
-With the simple and intuitive syntax we can create elaborative pipelines to help with any data engineering, data science or software development task.
+Sinbadflow is a simple pipeline creation and execution tool.
+It was created having Databricks notebooks workflow in mind, however with flexible implementation options the tool can be customized to fit any task.
+Named after famous cartoon "Sinbad: Legend of the Seven Seas" the library provides ability to create and run agents with specific triggers and conditional functions in parallel or single mode.
+With the simple, yet intuitive, code based syntax we can create elaborative pipelines to help with any data engineering, data science or software development task.

 ## Instalation